Last Christmas: Release history

+Cover versions

 Whigfield version

-In the UK, the following single planned after "Close to You" was "Big Time"; however, it was suggested that Whigfield should record a version of "Last Christmas" to go with the release of "Big Time", as a double A-side single.
+Italian dance act Whigfield covered "Last Christmas" and released it as a double A-side with "Big Time" in the UK in December 1995.
 The single was also released as a double A-side single in Germany with "Close to You".
 In other countries, "Last Christmas" was released on its own with various remixes.
-The single reached number 21 in the UK, which was Whigfield's final release on Systematic Records.
-It also features on various Special Edition versions of her debut album Whigfield and also on Whigfield II.
-The EP was released on 10 November 1995 in Australia.
-A UK single was released on 3 December 1995.
+The single was produced by Larry Pignagnoli and reached number 21 in the UK, which was Whigfield's final release on Systematic Records.
+It also appears on various Special Edition versions of her debut album, Whigfield (1995), and also on Whigfield II (1997).
+The accompanying music video for Whigfield's cover was directed by Italian director Giacomo De Simone, featuring the singer performing the song in a winter landscape.